EAI is actively monitoring the COVID-19 situation to ensure the safety, comfort and quality of experience

-- Urban IoT infrastructures
+- IoT enabled infrastructures for the city

-- Participatory and crowd sourcing techniques
+- Participatory sensing and crowdsourcing sensing techniques

 - Data-driven urban planning and design

-All registered papers will be submitted for publication by Springer and made available through SpringerLink Digital Library.
+All registered papers will be submitted for publishing by Springer and made available through SpringerLink Digital Library.

 Proceedings will be submitted for inclusion in leading indexing services, Ei Compendex, ISI Web of Science, Scopus, CrossRef, Google Scholar, DBLP, as well as EAI’s own EU Digital Library (EUDL).

-All accepted authors are eligible to submit an extended version in a fast track of:
+All accepted authors will be eligible to submit an extended version in a fast track of: